Skip to Main Content

 Galaxy learning resources The Galaxy Project bioinformatics pipeline has several videos with screencasts of how Galaxy can be used.
 The Galaxy 101 project provides a hands-on tutorial for getting started with the resource.
 And finally, several community-contributed learning resources are also available.

-NCBI YouTube Channel NCBI has created several informational and training videos and made them available on the NCBI YouTube channel.
+NCBI YouTube Channel NCBI has created several informational and training videos and made them available on the National Library of Medicine YouTube channel.
 These videos range from introductions of resources that are only a few minutes long to in-depth, multi-video series on using NCBI resources for next-generation sequencing analyses.

 Trinity learning resources Trinity is a software suite for de novo transcriptome assembly.
 On the Trinity Wiki you can find a series of screencasts showing how Trinity is used.
 There is also an RNA-Seq Workshop, which provides hands-on experience using the Trinity analysis tools.